mixxxdj/manual/source/chapters/microphones.rst

    * :guilabel:`Manual`:In this mode, the music will play at the volume set by the Strength knob whenever the microphone Talk button is active, regardless of the volume coming through the microphone input.
 When you speak through your microphone, set the volume to which the music should reduce by turning the Strength knob to a level that suits you.
 When you disable Talk mode, the music will return to the regular volume

 .. hint:: To set the Ducking volume correctly, you can use manual mode to adjust the knob to your taste and then set to auto when happy.

-..
-Note:: Enabling the Microphone Gain option will cause the ducking effect to be ineffective, so, you can disable it for the ducking effect to work correctly.